 - Following probation period, an opportunity to take part in a 9-day fortnight trial

 - A comprehensive induction and excellent ongoing training programme

-- Funded Social Work England annual registration fee if you are working for us at the point of renewal
+- Funded Social Work England annual registration fee.

 - Generous holiday allowance with the option to buy, sell and bank annual leave

 - An interest free loan for a rail season ticket